Click the boxes below for more information about the subaward process.

 Additionally, Tufts often serves as a subawardee on sponsored projects managed by other entities.

 Please note the following information for how best to set up a subaward.
 Scenario A an award to Tufts with a subreceipient, and Scenario B describes an award to another institution in which Tufts will receive a subaward.

-A. When a Tufts Principal Investigator partners with another PI and institution to carry out a portion of a project awarded to Tufts, the following must be received from the collaborating institution and routed to the Office of Research Administration (ORA) along with the application package:
+A. When a Tufts Principal Investigator partners with another PI and institution to carry out a portion of a project awarded to Tufts, the following must be received from the collaborating institution and routed to Central Pre-Award along with the application package: